cern-eos/eos/doc/configuration/http.rst

    export EOS_NGINX_GSS_KEYTAB=/etc/krb5.keytab
    export EOS_NGINX_GSS_REALM=CERN.CH

+The kerberos keytab file must be readable by the daemon account!

 Frontend- or Backend- Redirection
 +++++++++++++++++++++++++++++++++
 NGINX is configured by default to forward redirects to the client.